-Weather in the UAE: Highs around 24°C. Water temperature can be cool and occasional rain possible
+Weather in the UAE: Highs around 24°C. The water temperature can be cool and occasional rain possible

-With most schools getting 3 weeks off at this time, it’s an idea time to make some longer escapes at this time, both to take advantage of the cooler weather within the Middle East region, and short flights that can take you to the best winter wonderlands!
+With most schools getting 3 weeks off at this time, it’s an ideal time to make some longer escapes at this time, both to take advantage of the cooler weather within the Middle East region and short flights that can take you to the best winter wonderlands!

 - Our best winter getaways coming soon!

-If you are sticking around in the UAE, just be mindful its a very popular time of year for inbound visitors too.
-Attractions that normally have no queues are at their busiest over winter break so do factor this in.
+If you are sticking around in the UAE, just be mindful it’s a very popular time of year for inbound visitors too.
+Attractions that generally have no queues are at their busiest over winter break so do factor this in.

 Some schools may also grant a few days in mid-February

-Weather in the UAE: Highs around 30°C, sunny days most likely but can rain
+Weather in the UAE: Highs around 30°C, sunny days most likely, but it can rain

-A perfect opportunity for exploring locally taking advantage of the early summer sun.
-Though do note, it’s also one of the busiest times for inbound tourism to Dubai and the UAE.
-As a guide, Easter is Sunday 4 April 2021 and UK Public Holidays run approximately 3 April to 18 April 2021.
-Ramadan will commence approximately 12 April.
+A perfect opportunity for exploring locally and taking advantage of the early summer sun.
+Though do note, it’s also one of the busiest times for inbound tourism to Dubai and the UAE as it usually coincides with Easter.
+Ramadan will commence approximately on 22 March.

 Why not try:

 Weather in the UAE: High 30°C‘s, hot out but water still refreshing

-- Some slightly cooler but sunny destinations to try include Cyprus, Turkey, Greece.
+- Some slightly cooler but sunny destinations to try include Cyprus, Turkey or Greece.

 - Best beach resorts for families in the UAE

 Weather in the UAE: Extremely hot, expect Mid-40°Cs.